 On the occasion of Remembrance Day, the Jewish Museum of Rome hosts the sketch created in 1949 by Mirko Basaldella for the internal gate of the Fosse Ardeatine.

-The large drawing (cm.181×291, copying pencil on lined paper), is a dense tangle of lines full of tension that recall the tragedy of extermination at the hands of the Nazi ferocity that struck the Roman people on March 24, 1944, when they came 335 innocents killed in response to the partisan action of via Rasella.
+The large drawing (cm.181×291, copying pencil on lined paper), is a dense tangle of lines full of tension that recall the tragedy of extermination at the hands of the Nazi ferocity that struck the Roman people on March 24, 1944, when 335 innocent people were murdered in response to the partisan action of Via Rasella.

 The memorial rises in the same place where the massacre was consummated.
 Opened in March 1949, the result of collaboration between the Roman architects Nello Aprile, Mario Fiorentino and Giuseppe Perugini, with the artists Mirko Basaldella and Francesco Coccia, it can be considered the first modern monument of republican Italy.